kohler/hotcrp/README.md

     **Nginx**: Configure Nginx to access `php-fpm` for anything under the HotCRP URL path.
 All accesses should be redirected to `index.php`.
-This example, which would go in a `server` block, makes `/testconf` point at a HotCRP installation in /home/kohler/hotcrp (assuming that the running `php-fpm` is listening on port 9000):
+This example, which would go in a `server` block, makes `/testconf` point at a HotCRP installation in /home/kohler/hotcrp (assuming `php-fpm` is listening on port 9000):

         location /testconf/ {
             fastcgi_pass 127.0.0.1:9000;